borgbackup/borg/docs/faq.rst

 crash-consistent snapshots.

-Hypervisor snapshots can also be used for backups and can be a better alternative to pure file system based snapshots of the VMs disk.
+Hypervisor snapshots can also be used for backups and can be a better alternative to pure file system based snapshots of the VMs disk, since no state is lost.
+Depending on the application this can be the easiest and most reliable way to create application- consistent backups.

-Other applications may require a lot of work to reach that level: this is a broad and complex issue that cannot be explained in entirety here.
-Borg doesn't intend to address these issues do their huge complexity and platform dependency.
+Other applications may require a lot of work to reach application-consistency:
+It's a broad and complex issue that cannot be explained in entirety here.

+Borg doesn't intend to address these issues do their huge complexity and platform/software dependency.

 Can I backup from multiple servers into a single repository?
 ------------------------------------------------------------